PzanettiD/Mondrian-Generative-Art/README.md

 # Project-Mondrian
 ## Inspiration
 This project was in honor of the works of [Piet Mondrian](https://en.wikipedia.org/wiki/Piet_Mondrian), a dutch painter who pioneered in the field of abstract art.
+In this "web-app" I was aiming at mimicking his art, though with some amount of randomization.

 ## The application
 The application will render 4 quadrants, with random generated colors and ellipses.
 After the click of the user, new colors are randomly generated.
 Here is how it works in *p5.js*, with some bolder color choices than the original (on the right):